Allah chose the prophets and messengers as the best of examples to their nations

 The holy books given by Allah are mentioned:

-1. Suhuf (Scrolls) which is given to Prophet Ibrahim Alaihissalam (Abraham).
+1. Suhuf (Scrolls), which were given to Prophet Ibrahim Alaihissalam (Abraham).

-2. Zaboor (Psalms) s given to Prophet Dawood Alayhissalam (David).
+2. Zaboor (Psalms) is given to Prophet Dawood Alayhissalam (David).

 3. Tawrah (Torah) is given to Prophet Musa Alayhissalam (Moses).